sitemavens/maven-algolia/README.md

 # Maven Algolia

 Maven Algolia makes it simple to add Algolia-powered search and autocomplete to your WordPress site.

-Posts, Pages, Categories and Post Tags are automatically index in your Algolia account.
-Also we synchronise any change on those objects (new posts, modified ones, etc), so your search is always up-to-date.
+Posts, Pages, Categories and Post Tags are automatically indexed and sync'd with Algolia via their API.
+Changes and additions to your content (e.g. new or modified posts) are updated in real time, so your site search is always up-to-date.
 Results are displayed in the standard WordPress search results template, so you have total control over the design.
 We also automatically add a suggestive search out of the box!

 ## Installation